-35% What happens it i do nothing at all?
+35. What happens if I do nothing at all?

 If you don't remove yourself before Month 00, 2007, you can't sue the Defendants about residential schools on your own, ever again.
 Payments are not automatic.
 If you never fill out and submit a claim form after it becomes available, you'll get no money from this settlement.
 There will be a four-year period to submit a claim form.
 The claim form will identify the deadline.